arashzjahangiri/LiveAnalogClockSwiftUI/README.md

 # LiveAnalogClockSwiftUI
-Draw a live analog clock using SwiftUI
+Drawing a live analog clock using SwiftUI.